kyle-tennison/notes/independent study/Stress Tensors.md

 ## Net Forces

 The *net force* on a body can be described as:

 $$\vec F=\iint_S\vec \sigma_n dS = \iint_S\hat n \cdot \textbf{T}\;dS$$

-i.e., integrating over all surface stress (force/area) to get net force.
+i.e., integrating over all surface stress (force/area) to get the net force.
 Then, by the [Divergence Theorem](Divergence%20Theorem.md), this can be expressed as:

 $$\vec F = \iiint_{V}\nabla \cdot \textbf{T}\;dV$$